-At Banner Health, our neurosurgeons take a minimally invasive approach to brain surgery whenever possible.
+At Banner Brain & Spine, our neurosurgeons take a minimally invasive approach to brain surgery whenever possible.
 Minimally invasive surgery is less invasive to the body, can achieve a better cosmetic result and provides for a faster recovery.
-Our team is proud to use the most modern techniques and the latest innovative technologies to ensure the safest possible surgery and effective recovery for all our patients.
+We use the most modern techniques and the latest innovative technologies.
+This ensures the safest possible surgery and effective recovery for all our patients.

 It is important to talk to your neurologist and neurosurgeon about your options when it comes to brain surgery.
 Your neurosurgeon will discuss all options with you including a minimally invasive approach vs a craniotomy.
 While we always look at minimally invasive options first, there may be times when a traditional approach is the better option.
 No matter which route of surgery your neurosurgeon takes, we will provide the best care.

-Minimally invasive brain surgery is used to treat various conditions including malformations and a wide variety of brain tumors.
+Minimally invasive brain surgery is used to treat various conditions including malformations and brain tumor removal.
 Other conditions that can be considered for minimally invasive brain surgery include:

 Your neurosurgeon will recommend the best treatment options available to you based on your condition and needs.
 We’re prepared to support you through this process and answer any questions you may have.

 At Banner Health, we pride ourselves on the innovative technology our neurosurgery team uses to ensure a smooth surgery and recovery.
-Currently in our neurosurgery department, our team of experts uses image-guided surgery techniques that incorporate technologies such as ultrasounds, fluorescent and periscope.
+Our team of experts uses image-guided surgery techniques that incorporate technologies such as ultrasounds, fluorescent and periscope.

-Fluorescence Guided Technology: The fluorescence guided technology uses fluorescent dye to help pinpoint the location of the tumor or tumors within the brain.
+Fluorescence guided technology: The fluorescence guided technology uses fluorescent dye to help pinpoint the location of the tumor or tumors within the brain.
 This technology ensures that the surgery is less invasive and gives patients a better recovery outcome.
-This technology can be used to better detect tumors in the brain and help prevent unnecessary damage to any normal surrounding tissue.
+This technology can be used to better detect tumors in the brain.
+It can also help prevent unnecessary damage to any normal surrounding tissue.

 It’s important to talk to your neurosurgeon to discuss all your surgery options so you know what to expect as part of your treatment plan.
 Learn more about what to expect during and after minimally invasive brain surgery.

-Our neurosurgery experts use only the latest technologies and treatments to get you back to your everyday routine.
-You can rest easy knowing that the staff at Banner Health will help treat your condition and support you during your recovery.
+Our brain and spine neurosurgery experts use only the latest technologies and treatments to get you back to your everyday routine.
+You can rest easy knowing that the staff at Banner Brain & Spine will help treat your condition and support you during your recovery.